-The Elliot Legal Group, P.A. offers paymaster and escrow services to both domestic and foreign clients.
-Within these areas, our work includes real estate and transaction notes as well as transactions involving commodities such as oil, jet fuel, gold and diamonds and corporate acquisitions.
+Have a need for international paymaster services?
+The Elliot Legal Group, P.A. offers paymaster services in Miami as well as escrow services to both domestic and foreign clients.
+Within these areas, our work includes real estate and transaction notes as well as transactions involving commodities such as oil, jet fuel, gold and diamonds, and corporate acquisitions.

 All such transactions must be compliant with federal authorities, including the U.S. Treasury Department and Homeland Security.
 We assist and work with clients to ensure prompt payment of their fees within the guidelines of governmental authorities and regulations.